-Total Operating Revenues increased \$3.1 million (16.7)% from the prior year.
-While NY Green Bank closed the same number of transactions during the fiscal year as in the prior year, total dollar commitments were lower, which drove a 15.2% decrease in fees.
-An increase in loans and financing receivables interest of 22.0% reflects the increased number of transactions in NY Green Bank's Investment Portfolio over the prior year.
+Total Operating Revenues increased \$7.7 million (34.8)% from the prior year.
+NY Green Bank closed twice as many transactions during the fiscal year as in the prior year; total dollar commitments were also higher, which drove a 57.9% increase in fees.
+An increase in loans and financing receivables interest of 30.7% reflects the increased number of transactions in NY Green Bank's Investment Portfolio over the prior year.

-Total Operating Expenses increased \$1.7 million (18.3)%, most significantly driven by increases in Salaries and Benefits; these and other costs are discussed below.
+Total Operating Expenses increased \$2.0 million (18.8)%, most significantly driven by increases in Salaries and Benefits; these and other costs are discussed below.

-Salaries and Benefits, which include NY Green Bank staff salary expenses (\$3.6 million), NYSERDA allocated administrative salary expenses (\$1.6 million), and allocated fringe benefit expenses (\$2.2) million), increased \$1.1 million (16.6%) from the prior year.
+Salaries and Benefits, which include NY Green Bank staff salary expenses (\$3.9 million), NYSERDA allocated administrative salary expenses (\$1.6 million), and allocated fringe benefit expenses (\$3.1 million), increased \$1.0 million (13.7%) from the prior year.
 This occurred due to an increase in NY Green Bank's staffing consistent with plan as well as an increase in the overall pool of allocable expenses of which NY Green Bank pays its pro rata share (which is calculated based on NY Green Bank's direct staffing costs as a proportion of NYSERDA's program staffing costs).

-Investment Related Expenses, which include legal and other costs incurred for various Portfolio Investments, were 12.5% less than the previous year, which generally reflects transaction volumes and counterparty reimbursement rates.
-Other Operating Costs increased \$0.5 million (66.9%) due to increase in professional service expenses (e.g., consultants and temporary employees).
+Investment Related Expenses, which include legal and other costs incurred for various Portfolio Investments, were 46.6% greater than the previous year, which generally reflects decreased counterparty reimbursement rates.
+Other Operating Costs increased \$0.5 million (37.9%) due to increase in professional service expenses (e.g., consultants and temporary employees).

-General and Administrative Expenses, which include allocable costs such as rent, utilities, and insurance increased \$0.1 million (13.4%) due to an increase in the allocable cost as compared to the prior year, generally as a result of the increase in salary costs.
+General and Administrative Expenses, which include allocable costs such as rent, utilities, and insurance increased \$0.3 million (26.0%) due to an increase in the allocable cost as compared to the prior year, generally as a result of the increase in salary costs.
 Depreciation and NY State Assessments reflect NY Green Bank's allocable share of NYSERDA's depreciation and NYSERDA's cost recovery fee (CRF) assessment from the State of New York, respectively.
-Depreciation increased and NY State Assessments decreased from the prior year.
+Depreciation decreased and NY State Assessments increased from the prior year.

-Investment Income decreased \$1.0 million (13.8%).
-This was driven by NY Green Bank's greater deployment into transactions during the fiscal year of on-hand capital, operating income generated, and principal repayments received.
+Investment Income decreased \$6.0 million (96.5%).
+This was driven largely by lower interest rates on short-term investments held during the fiscal year.

-Non-operating expenses decreased \$1.4 million, primarily due to the decrease in capital advisory costs from the prior year.
+Non-operating expenses increased \$0.2 million, primarily due to the increase in capital advisory costs from the prior year.